Natural fiber: Chitin

 Chitin is the world's second most abundant natural polymer, with collagen being the first.
 It is a "linear polysaccharide of β-(1-4)-2-acetamido-2-deoxy-D-glucose".
-Chitin is highly crystalline and is usually composed of chains organized in a β sheet.
+Chitin is highly crystalline and is usually composed of chains organized into β sheet.
 Due to its high crystallinity and chemical structure, it is insoluble in many solvents.
-It also has low toxicity in the body and is inert in the intestines.
+It also has low toxicity in the human body and is inert in the intestines.
 Chitin also has antibacterial properties.

 Chitin forms crystals that make fibrils that become surrounded by proteins.
-These fibrils can bundle to make larger fibers that contribute to the hierarchical structure of many biological materials.
+These fibrils can bundle to form larger fibers that contribute to the hierarchical structure of many biological materials.
 These fibrils can form randomly oriented networks that provide the mechanical strength of the organic layer in different biological materials.

 Chitin provides protection and structural support to many living organisms.
 It makes up the cell walls of fungi and yeast, the shells of mollusks, the exoskeletons of insects and arthropods.
 In shells and exoskeletons, the chitin fibers contribute to their hierarchical structure.

 In nature, pure chitin (100% acetylation) does not exist.
 It instead exists as a copolymer with chitin's deacetylated derivative, chitosan.
 When the acetylized composition of the copolymer is over 50% acetylated it is chitin.
 This copolymer of chitin and chitosan is a random or block copolymer.